xremap/xremap/doc/reference_multipurpose_key.md

 - Repeat events from the multi-purpose key is suppressed, and nothing happens when it's released.

-The meaning of interrupted is when another key press is emitted from the `modmap`, this means a physical key can be pressed without interupting a multi-purpose key, as long as it's 'squashed' by a remap in the `modmap`.
+The meaning of interrupted is when another key press is emitted from the `modmap`, this means a physical key can be pressed without interrupting a multi-purpose key, as long as it's 'squashed' by a remap in the `modmap`.

 Repeat and release events do not